magnesj/ResInsight/docs/PltPlot.md

 </p>

 ### Well Name
-A PLT plot is always related to a well path.
-The **Well Name** field contains the selected well path.
+Select the well to display in the plot.
 Only observed well paths are displayed.

 ### Sources
-The **Sources** field shows the sources for the selected well path should appear in the sources field.
-The different sources are grouped in three different groups:
+After a well has been selected in the Well Name field, sources for that well should appear in the sources field.
+The sources are placed in one of three different groups:
-- **RFT File Cases** -- Cases imported from \*.rft file(s) included in the simulation output case.
-(The keyword _WRFTPLT_ was used in the schedule file during simulation output generation)
+- **RFT File Cases** -- Simulation cases may have associated PLT data in _\*.rft_ file(s).
+If the simulation case contains such files, those are imported together with the simulation case (See the keyword `WRFTPLT` in the Eclipse manual for information)
 - **Grid Cases** -- Simulation cases
 - **Observed Cases** -- Observed data imported from well log files and well path files